Sergio Vega (singer): Death

-On June 26, 2010, Vega was murdered while on his way to perform at a village festival concert in the Mexican state of Sinaloa.
+After receiving death threats for years, Vega was murdered on June 26, 2010, while on his way to perform a concert at a village festival in the Mexican state of Sinaloa.
 Gunmen travelling in a truck drove alongside his red Cadillac and opened fire on the vehicle.
-They then reportedly fired shots at Vega's head and chest from close range.
+They then reportedly fired shots at Vega's head and chest at close range.

 At the time of his death, rumours had been circulating online that he had already been killed.
 Just hours before he was shot, Vega was interviewed for an article on entertainment website La Oreja, in which he confirmed he was still alive.

 Vega was a singer of narcocorridos — ballads that celebrate the lives of drug dealers.
 Musicians who play this kind of music in Mexico are known to sometimes become the targets of rival gangs.